archesproject/arches-dev-training/slides/04-module-01.md

     - Branches
         - Building blocks of a resource model
         - Generally composed of nodes of a particular theme
-        - Nodes on a branch that share the same parent comprise a Nodegroup
+        - Nodes on a branch that share the same parent compose a Nodegroup

 ---

 ## Graphs